sustainability-zhaw/docker-deploy/README.md

 The first repository should hold the host inventory of the docker swarm.
 This repository needs to provide the file `/inventory/main.yaml` and `/inventory/known_hosts` to the playbook.

-The second repository needs to provide the following files:
+The second repository needs to provide the support files with the service configuration.

-- `Caddyfile` - for configuring the reverse proxy.
-- configuration files for the different components.
-Namely: ad_resolver, authomator, extractor, indexer, and webhook.
-- `configs.yaml` - for providing configuration options for for the different components.
-- `containers.yaml` - with the latest container sha for the deployment.

 The playbook `main.yaml` expects these files under `/configs`.